Discover the beating heart of traditional Japan in Gion and Higashiyama

 If you wish to continue your pursuit of geisha, follow Hanamikoji Street southbound to Gion Kobu Kaburenjo Theater.
-Their nightly show, Gion Corner, presents maiko (geisha-in-training) performances as well as introductions to several other Japanese traditional arts.
+In normal circumstances visitors can also watch the maiko (apprentice geisha) perform, as well as other traditional Japanese arts.

 A stone's throw away is Kenninji Temple, the oldest Zen temple in Kyoto.